-MAKE-UP POLICY: Due to the ongoing covid crisis, you can take to 1 exam or quiz up to 1 week late without an excuse.
+MAKE-UP POLICY: Due to the ongoing covid crisis, you can take 1 exam or quiz up to 1 week late without an excuse.
 After that accommodation, there will be no make-ups for missed exams or quizzes.
-Exceptions to this rule will be at the instructor's discretion and will require a verification of extreme circumstances in advance of the exam.
+Exceptions to this rule will be at the instructor's discretion and will require verification of extreme circumstances in advance of the exam.
 (E.g., death in the immediate family or hospitalization count.
-Minor illness only with a doctor's excuse or from a walk-in clinic.
-In the case of such crises and emergencies (that you can document and that are considered a valid excuse by your instructor), talk to me (or phone me) before the to make arrangements.
+Minor illness only with a doctor's excuse, or from a walk-in clinic, or a photo of you with a positive covid test.
+In the case of such crises and emergencies (that you can document and that are considered a valid excuse by your instructor), talk to me (or phone me) before making arrangements.